JoeStrout/bantam-miniscript/README.md

 [Bantam](https://github.com/munificent/bantam) is a toy language created by [Bob Nystrom](https://journal.stuffwithstuff.com) to demonstrate [Pratt parsing](https://journal.stuffwithstuff.com/2011/03/19/pratt-parsers-expression-parsing-made-easy/) — an approach to parsing (computer) languages in which little mini-parsers (or "parselets" as he calls them) are each responsible for one type of statement or sub-expression.

+Read more about it in my blog post, [Pratt Parsing in MiniScript](https://dev.to/joestrout/pratt-parsing-in-miniscript-1m6o).
-I'll be blogging about this port soon.
-Till then, go read [Bob's blog post](https://journal.stuffwithstuff.com/2011/03/19/pratt-parsers-expression-parsing-made-easy/).
+And for more background and explanation, certainly read [Bob's blog post](https://journal.stuffwithstuff.com/2011/03/19/pratt-parsers-expression-parsing-made-easy/).

 ## Running the code

 You can run the code in [Mini Micro](https://miniscript.org/).

-0. Clone or download the code from this repo to your local hard drive.
+1. Clone or download the code from this repo to your local hard drive.
-1. Download Mini Micro, if you don't have it already.
+2. Download [Mini Micro](https://miniscript.org/), if you don't have it already.
+Launch it.
-2. Click the top disk slot (bottom-left corner of the window), choose "Mount Folder", and mount the "src" folder from this repo.
+3. Click the top disk slot (bottom-left corner of the window), choose "Mount Folder", and mount the "src" folder from this repo.
-3. Type `run "main"` and press return/enter.
+4. Type `run "main"` and press return/enter.

 The code should show "Passed all 24 tests."
 That means it worked!